Blendify/blender-bugtracker-canned-responses/responses.md

 Marking as "Incomplete" until the requested information/data is provided.

+---- MISSING BLEND-FILE

+Thanks for the report but it would be helpful if you add a blend-file to the report that demostrates the issue at hand.

 ---- NOT A BUG REPORT

 If you find an error in Blender you need to report exactly what fails and how to redo the bug.